 Mitch Daniels (22:27):

-Let me ask you about young people today in the months just before we're recording this interview, we've seen some behavior, certainly on certain college campuses that is hostile to many of the views that you and I might hold.
-We've seen public opinion, however accurate it is or isn't your former colleagues measuring this and finding a lot of hostility to freedoms like free speech to freedom of economic activity.
-What gives here are these attitudes that you think are likely to last or will they submit to reality as these young people mature?
+Let me ask you about young people today.
+In the months just before we're recording this interview, we've seen some behavior, certainly on certain college campuses, that is hostile to many of the views that you and I might hold.
+We've seen public opinion, however accurate it is or isn't, your former colleagues measuring this and finding a lot of hostility to freedoms like free speech, to freedom of economic activity.
+What gives here?
+Are these attitudes that you think are likely to last or will they submit to reality as these young people mature?

 Stephanie Slade (23:23):